nutratech/blog/2026/07/matrix-set-reconciliation/+page.md

 subtitle: "Proposed potential use cases for set reconciliation."
 ---

+This post contains a growing list of optimizations, new use cases, or features provided by MSC4521.

-## CSAPI integrity
+## CS-API integrity

 Client developers are frequently blamed when servers fail to properly send down all required `/sync` data.
-Take `/v3` as a basic example ( these issues can also affect `/v5`, but the application of set reconciliation to SSS is out of scope for this blog post).
+Take `/v3` as a basic example (these issues can also affect `/v5`, but the application of set reconciliation to SSS is both highly speculative and out of scope for this blog post).

-Some commonly reported issues:
+Some commonly reported UI issues:

 1. **Left rooms reappearing** or sticking around;
-2. **State drift**, client state resets (old profile photo/name, incorrect member list);
+2. **State drift**, client resets (old profile photos/names, incorrect member list);
 3. Zombie **read receipts** (similar to left rooms, they keep reappearing).

 <!-- markdownlint-disable MD024 -->